-In December, Christmas markets will pop-up at various times all around town.
-First, there’s the Litexpo Christmas Market on 9 December.
-The Design Square will be open in the centrally located Vinco Kudirkos Square through 12-17 December.
-Loftas will host its Uptown Market on 21-23 December.
-And the Pop-Up Market at Kablys is another one to keep an eye on, with dates to be announced.
+If you get hungry, you can have a snack at one of the two Christmas markets and save time looking for Christmas gifts.
+Here’s a great little tip: locals love shopping at the Christmas fairs as well, so take a minute and watch what they get.
+Christmas markets will pop-up at various times all around town.
+First, there’s the Litexpo Christmas Market on 8 December.
+The Design Square will be open in the centrally-located Vinco Kudirkos Square through 18-23 December.
+LOFTAS will host its annual Uptown Market on 21-23 December.
+And the Pop-Up Market at Kablys is another one to keep an eye out for; it will be held on December 15-16.

-On 27 December, the orchestra will invite three local rock legends to join them in covering popular hits by Metallica, Queen, Nirvana and many other rock bands.
-But if rocking out isn’t your thing, choose 28 December to hear the orchestra team up with well-known local singers and cover the most beautiful film soundtracks.
+On 29 December, the orchestra will invite three local rock legends to join them in covering popular hits by Depeche Mode, Queen, Nirvana and many other bands.
+But if rocking out isn’t your thing, choose 30 December to listen to the orchestra team up with well-known singers to cover German composer Carlo Orffo’s well-known choir piece.

-Heading out to a concert on New Year’s Eve is a true Vilnius tradition.
-Out of the many performances available in town that night, you can’t go wrong with choosing La Bayadère at the Lithuanian National Opera and Ballet Theatre, the New Ideas Chamber Orchestra at Vaidilos Theatre, or one of two performances by the Lithuanian State Symphony Orchestra.
+Staying in the city for New Year’s Eve?
+Out of the many performances available in town that night, you can’t go wrong with choosing Swan Lake at the Lithuanian National Opera and Ballet Theatre, the Vilnius Arsenalas ensemble at the Museum of Applied Arts and Design, or one of two performances by the Lithuanian State Symphony Orchestra.